kentechx/x-dgcnn/README.md

 This is the experimental code for comparing the performance of DGCNN and XDGCNN.
 The code is based on the [dgcnn.pytorch](https://github.com/antao97/dgcnn.pytorch).

-The following experiments are all conducted on a single NVIDIA RTX 3090 GPU card.

 ## Requirements

 - Python >= 3.7